-And when you’re ready, draw them into your experience by telling them about your favourite travel moments, and how they helped you grow.
+When you’re ready, draw them into your experience by telling them about your favourite travel moments and how they helped you grow.
 Talk about how your travels may have helped you to find direction, or given you clarity on your future.
-Try to be up front with them about how you feel now that you’re back home.
+Try to be upfront with them about how you feel now that you’re back home.

-Staying in touch with your volunteer abroad organisation is also a good way to plan your next steps, and get excited about your future.
-Chat to your program mentor for advice on alumni events, courses and career development opportunities that you could get involved in moving forward.
+Staying in touch with your volunteer abroad organisation is also a good way to plan your next steps and get excited about your future.
+Chat to your program mentor for advice on alumni events, courses and career-development opportunities that you could get involved in moving forwards.

-You could even try something new.
-For example, you could hone your writing skills with an online course, and inspire someone else to go abroad by sharing your travel experiences online.
+You could even try something new to upskill yourself.
+For example, you could hone your writing skills with an online course, and even inspire someone else to go abroad by sharing your travel experiences online.

 It’s safe to say that reverse culture shock doesn’t last forever.
-Every day that you’re home will help you to adjust and acclimatise to your surroundings.
-After a while you’ll start to experience a new normal, and feel yourself easing back into life back home.
+Every day that you’re home will help you to readjust and reacclimatise to your surroundings.
+After a while, you’ll start to feel yourself easing back into life back home.

 But remember that overcoming reverse culture shock is a process.
 You may feel great one day and worse the next.
-This doesn’t necessarily mean you are regressing.
+This doesn’t necessarily mean you’re regressing.

 Try to make these times more constructive: think about your time abroad, the skills and knowledge you’ve gained, and how you want to structure your future.

-And, just because you have a new set of skills, it doesn’t mean your old ones aren’t useful.
-Take time to nurture these old skills, and see how you can bring together what you knew before with what you know now.
+And, just because you have a new set of skills, doesn’t mean your old ones aren’t useful.
+Take time to nurture these old skills, and see how you can bring all your skills together.